aimeos/aimeos-docs/content/frontend/html/overwrite-templates.md

 !!! tip
     Use the [Aimeos extension builder](https://aimeos.org/extensions) to create an extension for your shop site.
 The generated extension skeletons contains all necessary directories and configuration to be used out of the box.

+# Templates

+The template views itself consist of HTML with [alternative PHP syntax](https://php.net/manual/en/control-structures.alternative-syntax.php).
+It's also possible to use the native template engine of your framework or application, i.e. Blade for Laravel, Twig for Symfony and Fluid for TYPO3.
+Please have a look at the "Get started" section to find out more.

 All standard templates are stored in the [client/html/templates/](https://github.com/aimeos/ai-client-html/tree/master/client/html/templates) directory of the ai-client-html extension.
 There are sub-directories for each component type and component implementation, e.g. the "catalog/detail" sub-directory for the catalog detail component.
 Below, the ".php" template files are stored for the component and all its subparts.

 The naming of the template files in the directory structure is: